dvdvideo1234/MP3Toolbox/README.md

 Type `help openmp3` and it will show you how to use it.
 Open an `*.mp3` file by setting the argument to its path.
 *It will start running.
-Type `help` to explore additional options The function uses the fastest iterative divider DFT algorithm `myfft1` of the all three.**
+Type `help` to explore additional options The function uses the fastest iterative divider DFT algorithm `fft` of the all three.*